 Need roadside assistance for a breakdown while traveling?
 Search by City and State/Province or ZIP code to find a helpful Vanagon Volunteer.
 Keep the karma going by joining the volunteer list yourself!
 Now also available as an Android or iPhone smartphone app for mobile use!

 UPDATE: When Vanagon Rescue Squad creator and very special member of the VW community John Meeks passed away a few years ago, the VRS remained in limbo for awhile, and many worried about its future.
-Fortunately, the above mentioned VanAlert app has received approval from the Meeks family to absorb the existing VRS index of Vanagon Volunteers into the new VanAlert app in order to further help the community and keep John’s idea alive.
+Fortunately, the above mentioned VanAlert app has received approval from the Meeks family to absorb the existing VRS index of Vanagon Volunteers into the new VanAlert app in order to further help the community and keep John’s brainchild alive.

 VW Bus, Vanagon, EuroVan Shop Reviews

 Need professional help?
 (Most VW owners do.)
 This is the largest review listing anywhere of independent VW van mechanic shops.

 SHOP: Online Parts Vendors

-If you enjoy seeing tattooed, lip-ringed hipsters’ eyes roll back in their heads, just walk into your Friendly Local Auto Parts Store (FLAPS) and ask the counter-person for a muffler mount for a 1983 Diesel Vanagon.
+If you enjoy watching tattooed, lip-ringed hipsters’ eyes roll back in their heads, just walk into your Friendly Local Auto Parts Store (FLAPS) and ask the counter-person for a muffler mount for a 1983 Diesel Vanagon.
 In all likelihood, his central database (and certainly his warehouse) peters out somewhere in the dusty recesses of the pre-Grunge-Rock era …

 Most online Vanagon- or VW-specific parts vendors will be infinitely better stocked and more knowledgeable than your chain automotive stores or even your local VW dealer.
 Thanks to Volkswagen’s famous penchant for parts standardization, many components on your Vanagon are also used on other VW cars of that era—Rabbits, Jettas, Sciroccos, etc.—so parts should continue to be available for some time.